 The opportunity for New Zealand to use ultra fast broadband to lift our economic game cannot be over-stated.
-ICT can overcome much of the isolation that has constrained our economic progress for centuries.
+ICT has overcome much of the isolation that has constrained our economic progress for centuries.

-During his tenure as CEO of TUANZ and concurrently, Chair of INTUG, the Netherlands-based global body for telecommunications user associations, Ernie Newman became engaged constantly in leading- edge thinking about how ubiquitous broadband can enable a society where distance and location really don’t matter.
+During his tenure as CEO of TUANZ and concurrently, Chair of, the Netherlands-based global body for telecommunications user associations INTUG, Ernie Newman became engaged constantly in leading- edge thinking about how ubiquitous broadband can enable a society where distance and location really don’t matter.

 In 2002 under his leadership, TUANZ instigated the National Broadband Applications Project, a major three day residential conference of business and government leaders that envisaged how fast, ubiquitous broadband could transform New Zealand.
-A book was written on the outcome of the conference which 13 years on looks startlingly prophetic.
+A book was written on the outcome of the conference which nearly 2 decades on looks startlingly prophetic.

 Over the years Ernie has listened to, and delivered, countless presentations about the fundamental changes broadband offers to society in all corners of the globe.
 He has addressed conferences in London, Berlin, Delhi, Tokyo, Brussels, Copenhagen, Lima, Santiago, Calgary, Sydney, Paris and numerous other centres.
-For his current perspective on the potential of the Internet era to invigorate the New Zealand economy check his recent presentation to Chartered Accountants Australia and New Zealand.
+For one excmple of his perspective on the potential of the Internet era to invigorate the New Zealand economy check his presentation to Chartered Accountants Australia and New Zealand.

 Already many people are choosing to live in the world’s most attractive locations, New Zealand included, while working remotely for employers where the greatest opportunities exist such as Silicon Valley, Asia or Europe.
 They benefit from the best of both worlds - idyllic lifestyles with the best available rewards.